szist/advent_of_code/2022_rust/README.md

 * Day3 - checking out collections, still unsure about reference/dereferencing - probably very bad
 * Day4 - not time to learn today new things, ugly af
 * Day5 - trying out structs and regex crates
+* Day6 - not trying anything fancy, could be done in O(1) space to check for duplicates probably at the cost of readability